Learning Multiscale Non-stationary Causal Structures: Linear Structural Equation Models and DAGs

 Mathematically, a DAG is formulated as a SEM.
 Given a dataset $\mathcal{X} := (x_1,\ldots,x_N)$ of $N$ random variables, a SEM is a collection of $N$ structural assignments

 where $\mathcal{P}_i$ represents the set of direct causes (parents) of node $x_i$, $z_i$ is a noise variable satisfying $z_i \perp z_j$ if $j \neq i$, and $f_i(\cdot)$ is a generic functional form.
-In this paper, we focus on linear functional forms, therefore, by exploiting matrix form, \Cref{eq:SEM} becomes:
+In this paper, we focus on linear functional forms, therefore, by exploiting matrix form, the equation above becomes: